jarosemena/maxicortes/frontend-web/DEBUG_FIXES.md

 ✅ **All issues fixed**
 - 3 unused imports/variables removed
+- 1 duplicate symbol declaration fixed
 - 0 TypeScript errors remaining
+- 0 build errors remaining
 - 182 tests ready to run
 - All components properly typed
 - Clean codebase ready for testing

+The errors were related to:
+1. Unused imports and variables (linting issues)
+2. Duplicate symbol declaration in theme (build error)

-The test errors were all related to unused imports and variables, not actual runtime or logic errors.
-The codebase is now clean and ready for test execution.
+All issues have been resolved.
+The codebase is now clean and ready for test execution and development.